 Meaning

-The message behind “Bill Gates wants people to think he’s Edison, when he’s really Rockefeller.
-Referring to Gates as the smartest man in America isn’t right… wealth isn’t the same thing as intelligence.” revolves around life.
-It suggests that every moment carries its own meaning, making it relatable to many people's experiences.
+In the quote “Bill Gates wants people to think he’s Edison, when he’s really Rockefeller.
+Referring to Gates as the smartest man in America isn’t right… wealth isn’t the same thing as intelligence.,” the emphasis is on life.
+It highlights the thought that every moment carries its own meaning while implying that the present moment deserves attention.

 Theme